weshy007/online--shop/README.md

 - The App uses custom context processor to make the cart available to all the templates.
 - The payment method of choice is Braintree.
 It's used by Uber and Airbnb.
 - Admin can generate Invoices as PDF if there are unpaid transactions and print them.
+- The shop has coupons which can be applied either when taking order or when checking out.

 <!-- ![alt text for screen readers](./static/images/search.png "Search Module"). -->